symfony2admingenerator/AdmingeneratorGeneratorBundle/Resources/doc/cookbook/menu.md

 ### 3. Header menu

-In method `createAdminMenu` you can configure your header menu.
+You can configure your header menu in the `createAdminMenu` method.

 If you want to add an item you can do the following: